 Metabolomics for deciphering the chemical exposome

 In parallel with the emergence of the exposome concept, major progress has recently been made in the field of analytical chemistry.
-It is now possible to use non-targeted test methods based on high-resolution mass spectrometry to identify, without any preconceived ideas, contaminant mixtures that accumulate in biological matrices and, at the same time, study the changes in the endogenous metabolite profiles.
+It is now possible to use non-targeted analytical methods based on high-resolution mass spectrometry to identify, without any preconceived ideas, contaminant mixtures that accumulate in biological matrices and, at the same time, study the changes in the endogenous metabolite profiles.

 These innovative test techniques thus offer unprecedented opportunities for deciphering the chemical exposome by identifying the totality of the contaminants to which we are exposed, along with their related effects.